Financial Aid Programs

 NCF will calculate the earned portion of such awards based upon attendance and academic activity (using the number of calendar days completed vs. the number of calendar days in the semester).
 Any unearned portion will be returned to the Department of Education.

 In addition, the student must repay the difference, if any, between the amount of unearned assistance and the amount that the school must return.
 In most cases, when a student receives Title IV assistance greater than the amount of institutional charges, they will most likely be subject to returning some of those funds.
-However, students who must return grant funds are given additional consideration and the student’s grant repayment may be reduced.

-Withdrawal, Scholarships, and Financial Aid
+Withdrawal, Full-Time Enrollment, Scholarships, and Financial Aid

 Students who receive institutional scholarships and withdraw and later apply for readmission are not reissued their institutional scholarships.
 Readmitted students may submit a written petition requesting reinstatement of their institutional scholarships.
 A prerequisite for reinstatement consideration is that the FAFSA is filed.